IP Lawyer: Everything You Need to Know

-Copyright law protects photographers, writers, artists, musicians, and other creators of expressive works.
+Copyright law protects photographers, writers, artists, musicians, and other creators of original works of expression.
 It offers the unique ability to help creators guard the use of their works.

-It is very important to understand that, unlike trademark legislation, copyright legislation doesn't protect names or titles.
-Copyrights last for a lifetime plus 70 further years.
+It is very important to understand that, unlike trademark legislation, copyright legislation doesn't protect the title of a specific work, just the content of the work itself.
+Copyrights last for the lifetime of the creator plus 70 years.

 The inventor of a product is given every right to use or to sell his inventions.
 It is protected by a patent.